100 Years of Women's Suffrage & LWV

 JULY 4th PARADE

-Picture in the header slideshow above, at the Chatham NJ July 4, 2019 parade, the Chatham Girl Scouts, the League of Women Voters Morristown Area and the Chatham Historical Society commemorated Congress's passing the 19th Amendment on June 4, 1919 (ratified August 1920).
+At the Chatham NJ July 4, 2019 parade, the Chatham Girl Scouts, the League of Women Voters Morristown Area and the Chatham Historical Society commemorated Congress's passing the 19th Amendment on June 4, 1919 (ratified August 1920).
 The 3 groups collaborated on a float featuring women and girls wearing vintage suffragette white attire with Votes for Women sashes and yellow ribbons tied around their waists to symbolize the sun shining on the democracy of the women’s movement.
 Over 100 Girls Scouts marched with signs "I Can't Wait to Vote."

 OUR FIRST 100 YEARS

 Exhibit at the Chatham Library